 - Scenery Porn

-- Sequel: The movie was successful enough to receive three; Laura's Christmas Star, Laura's Star and the Mysterious Dragon (which featured the cast travelling to China) and Laura's Star and the Dream Monsters.
+- Sequel: The movie was successful enough to receive three; Laura's Christmas Star, Laura's Star and the Mysterious Dragon (which featured the cast traveling to China), and Laura's Star and the Dream Monsters.
 The latter two were cel-shaded CGI.
 The former was done 2D animation with Conspicuous CG like the original.

 - Spin-Off: It also spun off a TV series, which is apparently done in Adobe Flash, and has a different art style from the movies.